 These companies were asked to provide copies of their communications with the National Highway Traffic Safety Administration about defects in Toyota cars by Feb.
 17.Read the entire article Lawmakers seeking Toyota acceleration warnings from insurers

-The number of fatalities related to unintended acceleration of certain Toyota Motor Cor. vehicles has risen to 34, with a third of these complaints occurring very recently.
+The number of fatalities related to unintended acceleration of certain Toyota Motor Cor. vehicles has already risen to 34 in the United States, with a third of these complaints occurring very recently.
 Since Jan.
 27, the National Highway Traffic Safety Administration has added nine crash reports to its database from 2005 to 2010, alleging 13 fatalities and 10 injuries.

 US regulators say that after a major automotive recall, it is common for complaints to rise.
 In recent months, Toyota has recalled millions of vehicles due to complaints of unintended acceleration.
 Lately, the reports have been centered on safety issues and the congressional investigations.

 In a statement, Toyota said that it is taking all customer reports seriously and that it is taking the necessary steps to establish more stringent quality controls, to be more aggressive in investigating complaints, to maintain open lines of communication with safety agencies, and to quickly respond to identified safety issues.Read the entire article Toyota unintended acceleration complaints rise in the U.S.

 As Toyota President Akio Toyoda is headed to a congressional hearing to give his testimony on the series of recalls the company has been deluged with, he faces another setback.
 A document had emerged stating that Toyota Motor Corp. saved money by agreeing to a cheap fix for the defect.

 This document says that Toyota saved over $100 million by convincing US regulators to conclude a 2007 investigation of unintended acceleration complaints with a floor mat recall.